 If you have recently been denied Social Security Disability benefits, you are not alone.
-In fact, as many as 80% of those who initially apply for Social Security Disability are initially denied by the federal government, and are left needing to appeal the decision.
+In fact, as many as 80% of those who initially apply for Social Security Disability are initially denied by the federal government and are left needing to appeal the decision.

 If you are denied, first you should take another look at why you are applying for benefits.
-To receive Social Security Disability benefits from the US government, you must have a physical problem, a mental health problem, or some combination of both that prevents you from working on a regular basis.
+To receive social security disability benefits from the US government, you must have a physical problem, a mental health problem, or some combination of both that prevents you from working on a regular basis.

 If you fit these criteria, you should be eligible to receive your disability benefits under the law.
-That does not mean, however, that the process will be easy.
-From the time you receive your social security disability denial letter, you have 60 days to file an appeal of the decision, otherwise you have to start by applying again right away.
+That does not mean, however, the process will be easy.
+From the time you receive your social security disability denial letter, you have 60 days to file an appeal of the decision, otherwise, you have to start by applying again right away.